nmfs-opensci/nmfs-jhub/JHub-User-Guide.md

 Restart R. You can chose your project from the dropdown on the top right to do this.

 Now commit a change and push.

+*Note, you can also run the commands below from a terminal window.*

 ## Let's choose JupyterLab